 50 Shades of Black: Effective Use of No Color

-There has been a bit of debate stirring on the web about black.
-Ian Storm Taylor’s “Never Use Black” has been shared and tweeted and read by designers all over the world.
+A few years ago, there was a debate stirring on the web about black.
+Ian Storm Taylor’s “Never Use Black” was shared and tweeted and read by designers all over the world.

 CMYK vs. RGB